Morong Church: Architecture

 The Morong facade and bell tower is one of the most striking of all church facades along Laguna de Bay.
-Frequently photographed and is properly described as Baroque Revival architecture.
+It is frequently photographed and is properly described as Baroque Revival architecture.
 The central portion of the facade surges outward and the catenated balustrade above give the whole a dynamic felling.
 Various decorative elements, some Mexican in origin, give the facade a richness characteristic of Baroque.
 Four angels, representing the cardinal virtues, stand at the corners of the bell tower.
-Fr.
 Felix Huerta, writing in 1852, states that the facade had finials shaped as jars and shells used for illuminating it.

-It is said that it was built by Chinese craftsmen as evidence: two Chinese lion sculptures (a boy and a girl lion) at the entrance to the steep driveway.
-One lion, said to be the girl lion, was stolen between 2000 and 2005.
-Local folklore said that the female lion has a hidden treasure inside it.
-While the other lion, the male lion, is safeguarded at the St. Jerome school vicinity.
+It is said that it was built by Chinese craftsmen; as evidence, two Chinese lion sculptures (a male and a female lion) at the entrance to the steep driveway.
+One lion, said to be the lioness, was stolen between 2000 and 2005.
+Local folklore said that the lioness has a hidden treasure inside it.
+The other lion, the male lion, is safeguarded at the St. Jerome school.

 The stone and mortar church which has a three-story facade, and an octagonal bell tower whose cross is illuminated at night and can be seen from the surrounding countryside.
-The bell tower of the church is used by local fisher man in the nearby towns as a light house when fishing at night and during the storm.
-Its Frontispiece and the belfry were renovated by Bartolome Palatino of Paete, between 1850 and 1853.
+The bell tower of the church is used by fishermen in the nearby towns as a lighthouse when fishing at night and during the storm.
+Its frontispiece and the belfry were renovated by Bartolome Palatino of Paete between 1850 and 1853.

-An added attraction in the church of Morong is the first class relic of the town's patron saint Saint Jerome; (Patron of scholars of the bible, Saint who translated the bible, feast day: September 30).
-The first class relic (a part of the saint's body) was given to the parish year 2005, through the effort of then parish priest Rev. Fr.
-Lawrence "Larry" Paz, when they had their first pilgrimage tour to holy land and Vatican City.
+The church has a relic of the town's patron saint Jerome.
+The first class relic (a part of the saint's body) was given to the parish year 2005, through the effort of then parish priest Lawrence "Larry" Paz, when they had their first pilgrimage tour to the Holy Land and Vatican City.

-The relic is publicly exposed every Saturday during the anticipated mass, guarded by the knights of Saint Jerome.
-While the kissing of the relic is done every last Saturday of the month.
-After two years, another relic was given, in 2007 to the parish again as a gift from the main chaplain of the church of St. Jerome in Rome, this time bigger.
-This relic is now buried on top of the table of the main altar which is being kissed by the priest every time there is a mass.
+The relic is publicly exposed every Saturday during the anticipated Mass, guarded by the knights of Saint Jerome, while the kissing of the relic is done every last Saturday of the month.
+After two years, a bigger relic was given in 2007 to the parish as a gift from the main chaplain of the church of St. Jerome in Rome.
+This relic is now buried on top of the table of the main altar which is kissed by the priest during a Mass.